Skip to content

 Cons

-• SMS and MMS offered only on higher pricing tiers with a capped message limit
+• SMS and MMS are offered only on higher pricing tiers with a capped message limit

 • Limited toll-free minutes are available in each plan

 Nextiva is one of the better virtual phone services for enterprises.
-It integrates seamlessly with Microsoft and Oracle — provided you’re willing to upgrade immediately.
+It integrates seamlessly with Microsoft Teams — provided you’re willing to upgrade immediately.

 Unfortunately, Nextiva’s integrations aren’t the only thing locked behind a paywall.
 Most of its essential features require one or more upgrades to access, which makes them less ideal for startups and small businesses.

 For example, SMS/MMS messaging is only offered on Nextiva’s higher tiers, and even then, you can’t send unlimited text messages on any plan.
-The most expensive plan only offers 2,000 messages sent and received per user.
-If you do the math, that’s only ~30 messages each of your team members can send a day.
+The second pricing tier, Core, only offers 100 messages sent and received per user per month.
+If you do the math, that’s only ~3 messages each of your team members can send a day.

 Want to record incoming phone calls?
-You can only do so on the most expensive plan.
-This is nearly twice the cost of Nextiva’s base plan and comes with features your business might not need (like the Azure Active Directory Integration).
+It’s only included on the third pricing tier, Engage.
+This is twice the cost of Nextiva’s base plan and comes with features your business might not need (like 10 linked social media accounts).

 Even toll-free minutes come with limitations.
-You only get a max of 1,500 on the base plan, which you’ll burn through quickly if your business is growing.
+You only get a max of 2,000 on the Engage plan, which you’ll burn through quickly if your business is growing.
 If you have the budget, Nextiva might be right for you, but if you’re looking for a more affordable option, you should go elsewhere.

 Key features of Nextiva